 Getting at least 30, ideally 40 to 50, honest Amazon reviews will go a long way, and can boost the effectiveness of Amazon ads.

-All of the above marketing strategies rely, however, on your ability to identify your specific audience – who will be interested in reading your book?
+However, all of the above marketing strategies rely on your ability to identify your specific audience – who will be interested in reading your book?
 What books are they reading now?
 What websites do they use?

 Create Your Brand